davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

   - [Ubuntu_20.04.3_VB_LinuxVMImages.COM.ova](https://mathcs.pugetsound.edu/~dchiu/CS475/Ubuntu_20.04.3_VB_LinuxVMImages.COM.ova)

 - Open up VirtualBox.
-Then click on the `File` > `Import Appliance` menu.
-Browse and find the `Ubuntu_20.04.3_VB_LinuxVMImages.COM.ova` file you just downloaded, then click Continue.
+Then click on the File > Import Appliance menu.
+Browse and find the **Ubuntu_20.04.3_VB_LinuxVMImages.COM.ova** file you just downloaded, then click Continue.

 - This brings up the Appliance Settings window. **Important:** Do not click to enable "Reinitialize the MAC address of all network cards."
-Click `Import`.
+Click Import.
 This will take a little bit of time to finish.
   ![](figures/install1.png)

-- Highlight `Ubuntu_20.04.3_VB_LinuxVMImages.COM` from the side menu, and click on `Settings`.
+- Highlight **Ubuntu_20.04.3_VB_LinuxVMImages.COM** from the side menu, and click on `Settings`.
 From the Settings menu, navigate to Ports.
 Make sure that Enable Serial Port and is checked. **IMPORTANT:** Do not check Connect to Existing Pipe/Socket.
 Under Path/address:

   - If you're on a Linux or Mac: type in `/tmp/xinu_serial`
   - If you're on Windows: type in `\\.\pipe\xinu_com1`